melissa-wong/r-ladies-bayes-pkgs/docs/02_rstanarm.md

 <img src="02_rstanarm_files/figure-html/mdl1_prior_plot-1.png" width="672" />

-I notice two things in the prior predictive distribution which seem unrealistic given what I know about the real world: 1) negative mpg and 2) increasing mpg as displacement increases.
+I notice two things in the prior predictive distribution which seem unrealistic given what I know about the real world: plausibility of 1) negative mpg and 2) increasing mpg as displacement increases.
 Later on I'll choose a more informative prior which incorporates this external knowledge.
 But let's proceed with the analysis and see what happens.

 ### Diagnostics